Prince William Treated Kate Middleton ‘Like A Servant’ Before She Became The Duchess Of Cambridge

 Three years after their trial separation, William and Kate Middleton split again because he was still uncertain about his future with her.
 At the time, the Duke of Cambridge was completing his military training, and the couple was spending more and more time apart.

-Author Marcia Moody wrote in her 2010 biography Kate, that “rot had set into their relationship,” and there are pictures to prove it.
+Author Marcia Moody wrote in her 2010 biography Kate that “rot had set into their relationship.”
+Plus, there are pictures to prove it.
 The break-up didn’t stick, and William finally realized that Kate was the one.